Intelligent Insights using AI to monitor and troubleshoot database performance (Preview)

-For a hands-on overview on using Intelligent Insights with Azure SQL Analytics and for typical usage scenarios, see the embedded video:
+For a hands-on overview on using Intelligent Insights with Azure SQL Analytics and for typical usage scenarios, see this video:

-Intelligent Insights shines in discovering and troubleshooting SQL Database performance issues.
-In order to use Intelligent Insights to troubleshoot SQL Database and Managed Instance database performance issues, see Troubleshoot Azure SQL Database performance issues with Intelligent Insights.
+Intelligent Insights shines in discovering and troubleshooting database performance issues.
+In order to use Intelligent Insights to troubleshoot database performance issues, see Troubleshoot performance issues with Intelligent Insights.